Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Limitations

-\paragraph{Evaluation Scope.} Our evaluation was conducted across a diverse but limited set of NLP tasks.
-Since the effects of language representations have been shown to be task-specific, the proposed representations are not guaranteed to be applicable to other tasks not studied here.
+\paragraph{Evaluation Scope} Our evaluation spans a diverse but deliberately standardized set of NLP tasks commonly used in prior work on transfer language selection.
+While this does not cover all NLP tasks, it enables comparison and replication across studies.
+However, since the effects of language representations have been shown to be task-specific, the proposed representations are not guaranteed to be applicable to other tasks not studied here.
 Our results further demonstrate variability in performance even within the same tasks (such as between XNLI and SIB200), likely originating from other factors such as data domain, choice of model, language coverage, etc. Moreover, we focus on the application of language distances on choosing transfer languages using \textsc{LangRank} only; the utility of our language representations on other frameworks and/or applications remains unexplored.

-\paragraph{Distance Measures.} While our work demonstrates the strength of distances from new language representations, these singular numerical distances, even in a focused direction, cannot fully capture the complexity in linguistic relationships.
+\paragraph{Distance Measures} While our work demonstrates the strength of distances from new language representations, these singular numerical distances, even in a focused direction, cannot fully capture the complexity in linguistic relationships.
 Furthermore, the task-agnostic composite distance we present should not be considered as universally effective.
 More complex, non-linear models, adapted to specific tasks, could potentially yield further gains, which we leave for future work.

 To mitigate these issues and promote accessibility, we release our full codebase.
 Furthermore, while the speaker distributions cannot be released due to data licensing, we publicly release our Hyperbolic genetic embeddings and Latent Island typological representations to encourage more principled investigations into linguistic distance.